robert/robert.github.com/_posts/2016-09-03-10-ways-to-play-better-magic.md

 Bad:

 You: “I’ll block with the Accomplice and play Borrowed Malevolence to give it +1/+1.
-Your Cultist dies and…"
+Your Cultist dies and…"<br/>
-Them: “I’ll play Strength of Arms to give it +2/+2.
+Them: “I’ll play Strength of Arms to give it +2/+2.<br/>
 You: “Dammit."

 Your Accomplice dies and you wasted a Borrowed Malevolence.
 Much better is to make sure your opponent declares whether or not they want to play any tricks:

-You: “I’ll block with the Accomplice.” <pause>
+You: “I’ll block with the Accomplice.” <pause><br/>
-Them: “I’ll play Strength of Arms."
+Them: “I’ll play Strength of Arms."<br/>
 You: “(Guess I’ll save my Borrowed Malevolence then)"

 Or:

-You: “I’ll block with the Accomplice.” <pause>
+You: “I’ll block with the Accomplice.” <pause><br/>
-Them: “No effects."
+Them: “No effects."<br/>
-You: “(They could still have a trick that they didn’t want to play, but probably not) I’ll play Borrowed Malevolence to give my Accomplice +1/+1."
+You: “(They could still have a trick that they didn’t want to play, but probably not) I’ll play Borrowed Malevolence to give my Accomplice +1/+1."<br/>
 Them: “OK, my Cultist dies."

 Sometimes they will have been holding back a trick and will blow you out anyway, but you still gave yourself the best chance of success.